 As is true in many states, the statute of limitations that affects most car accident lawsuits in Louisiana is the same as the larger one that applies to almost all personal injury cases.
 Specifically, Louisiana Civil Code Article 3492 says: "Delictual actions are subject to a liberative prescription of one year.
 This prescription commences to run from the day injury or damage is sustained."

 How's that for legalese?
 A "delictual" action is simply a lawsuit over some kind of harm, and a "liberative prescription" is a time limit.
-So, what Article 3492 says is that any lawsuit for injury or property damage must be filed within one year -- that includes any claim for injury or vehicle damage by a driver, passenger, pedestrian, motorcyclist, or bicyclist after a traffic accident.
+So, what Article 3492 says is that any lawsuit for injury or property damage must be filed within one year—that includes any claim for injury or vehicle damage by a driver, passenger, pedestrian, motorcyclist, bicyclist, or electric scooter rider after a traffic accident.
 Louisiana's one-year statute of limitations "clock" starts running on the date of the crash.

 If you try to file your lawsuit after the applicable time limit has passed, you can count on the defendant (the person you're trying to sue) pointing out that discrepancy to the court as part of a motion to dismiss.
 The court will almost certainly grant the motion (unless some rare exception applies to extend the filing deadline), and that will be the end of your case.
 That's why it's crucial to understand how the statute of applies to your situation.